This post may contain affiliate links.

 I don’t recommend just throwing them out.
 You can if you want to, but I don’t like doing that because it’s wasteful.
 I will typically use up a product and then not repurchase it.

-Just do some research and find a suitable replacement.
+Just do some research and find a suitable replacement for when you run out.
+Obviously, if you’re pregnant or nursing, don’t do this.

 Many people think that if a product is on the shelf then it’s safe to use.
 That is, unfortunately, not true.
 It’s up to us to do our own research.
-And make sure the products we are using daily are safe.
+And make sure the beauty products we are using are safe and good for our skin.

-However, with awesome resources and databases this is really easy now!
+However, with awesome resources and skincare ingredient checkers, this is really easy now!

 Looking through all your products can be scary.
 And overwhelming.
 But, it’s something that is super important to your health and skin.